Understanding NTRP ratings

 2

-player struggles to find an appropriate contact point, needs stroke development/lessons and is not yet familiar with basic positions for singles and doubles.
+This player needs on-court experience, with an emphasis on play.
+This player struggles to find an appropriate contact point, needs stroke development/lessons and is not yet familiar with basic positions for singles and doubles.

 NTRP Rating